Providing a Range of Services to the Pets of Eaton Rapids

 - Nutritional Counseling And Weight Control – Pets need a precise mix of nutrients to maintain optimal health; we can advise you on how and what to feed your special pal.
 If your pet is overweight, we can recommend a customized dietary and exercise plan to help him avoid the dangers of obesity.

 Keeping your dog’s vaccinations up-to-date is just one of many responsibilities you have as a dog owner.
 Whether you have a puppy, and older dog, or anything in between, there are some vaccines and immunizations that your pet likely needs at least once every few years.
-At Snow Animal Health Care in Eaton Rapids, MI, we specialize in providing puppy vaccinations and dog vaccinations right here in our clinic.
+At Snow Animal Health Care, we specialize in providing puppy vaccinations and dog vaccinations right here in our clinic.

 Why Vaccinations Matter